 A serene and picturesque valley, Spiti lies close to the Indo Tibetan border.
-This valley is originally part of the combined districts of Spiti and Lahaul, situated in the northern border of Himachal Pradesh.
+Spiti Valley is originally part of the combined districts of Spiti and Lahaul, situated in the northern border of Himachal Pradesh.

 If you get a chance to visit this place, you would be spellbound by the unique landscapes which were supposed to be submerged under the Tethys Sea, millions of years ago.
 The fact that Spiti has still managed to remain hidden all these years simply adds to its enigmatic beauty.
 The golden, but barren landscapes dotted by quaint monasteries perched on hilltops make Spiti a must-visit for adventure lovers.

-But, before you start planning your road trip to Spiti, here are the answers to some very frequently asked questions.
+But, before you start planning your Spiti Road Trip, here are the answers to some commonly and frequently asked questions about Spiti Valley.

-Spiti cannot be accessed via rail or air and thus only can be reached by road or via foot that is by, trekking.
+Spiti Valley cannot be accessed via rail or air and thus only can be reached by road or via foot that is by, trekking.
 There are two routes that you can take to reach Spiti either via Shimla or Manali.
-A road joins Manali with Spiti and the same route extends down via Kinnaur to Shimla.
+A road joins Manali with Spiti Valley via Rohtang and Kunzum Pass , and the same route extends down via Kinnaur to Shimla.

-The route from Shimla is accessible round the year except for few months of heavy snowfall.
+The route from Shimla is accessible round the year except for few months of heavy snowfall (December and January).
 From Manali you can access Spiti only from May end till September mid, till the time the passes are open.

 The rugged route starts from the region of Manali and from there you will have to cross the Rohtang Pass first.
 After crossing 60-70 km you will come across a diversion at Gramphoo and taking a U-turn from this diversion will take you to Spiti valley.